BoltsFramework/Bolts-ObjC/Readme.md

 - (void)viewWillAppear {
   [super viewWillAppear];

-  // Show only if you have a back AppLink [self.returnToRefererController showViewForRefererURL:self.openedAppLinkURL];
+  // Show only if you have a back AppLink.
+  [self.returnToRefererController showViewForRefererURL:self.openedAppLinkURL];
 }
 ```